-Here, I use the well-established global carbon cycle box model BICYCLE-SE (Köhler and Munhoven, 2020) to test in detail, if these geological processes proposed by Schneider et al. (2013) might indeed be responsible for PGM-to-LGM offset in $\delta^{13}\text{CO}2$ and eventually also for the changes in the ^{13}C cycle related to the long eccentricity.
-For that effort I first reanalyse previously published simulations which have been performed with an updated ^{13}C cycle over the time window covered by $\delta^{13}\text{CO}2$ (Köhler and Mulitza, 2024).
-In that study atmospheric $\delta^{13}\text{CO}2$ was in some simulations already prescribed by the ice core data, and not internally calculated in the model.
-This approach indirectly introduced some long-term variability in $\delta^{13}\text{C}$ to the whole ^{13}C cycle, while the boundary conditions changing the main carbon cycle and $^{13}\text{CO}2$ were not modified.
-I first analyse if and how these changes in ^{13}C necessary for $\delta^{13}\text{CO}2$ to agree with ice cores reconstructions might have been caused by the two geological processes of interest.
-I then add further scenarios to my assessment, in which one variable of the 13C cycle in the model is not prescribed by data, but only weakly nudged to a δ13C time series.
-This nudging approach reduces the amount of necessary adjustments considerably and is first applied to atmospheric δ13CO2, and then expanded to deep ocean δ13C in order to be able to cover simulations longer than 155 kyr.
-Building on earlier work I then extend my investigation to simulations covering the ice core time window of the last 800 kyr (Köhler and Munhoven, 2020) and finally the last 5 Myr covering most of the Plio-Pleistocene (Köhler, 2023).
-Such an approach of nudging the model to data is an inverse investigation, which offers new insights, not directly (or only under a time consuming effort) available from classical forward modelling.
-While in the latter well-defined hypothesis are tested by changing the boundary conditions or processes beforehand in simulated scenarios the inverse approach offers solutions one might not have been looking for (e.g. unexpected frequencies in the variables of investigation).
-As a side effect my nudging approach might also increase the simulated glacial-interglacial (G-IG) amplitudes in δ13C in the earlier parts of the Plio-Pleistocene and bring them in better agreement with reconstructions (Köhler and Bintanja, 2008).
+Here, I use the well-established global carbon cycle box model BICYCLE-SE (Köhler and Munhoven, 2020) to test in detail if these geological processes proposed by Schneider et al. (2013) might indeed be responsible for the PGM-to-LGM offset in δ^{13} CO2 and eventually also for the changes in the 13C cycle related to the long eccentricity.
+For that effort, I first reanalyse previously published simulations which were performed with an updated 13C cycle over the time window covered by δ^{13} CO2 (Köhler and Mulitza, 2024).
+In that study, atmospheric δ^{13} CO2 was already prescribed by the ice core data in some simulations and not internally calculated in the model.
+This approach indirectly introduced some long-term variability in δ^{13} C to the whole 13 C cycle, while the boundary conditions changing the main carbon cycle and CO2 were not modified.
+I first analyse if and how these changes in 13C necessary for δ^{13} CO2 to agree with ice core reconstructions might have been caused by the two geological processes of interest.
+I then add further scenarios to my assessment, in which one variable of the 13C cycle in the model is not prescribed by data but only weakly nudged to a δ^{13} C time series.
+This nudging approach reduces the amount of necessary adjustments considerably and is first applied to atmospheric δ^{13} CO2 and then expanded to deep-ocean δ^{13} C in order to be able to cover simulations longer than 155 kyr.
+Building on earlier work, I then extend my investigation to simulations covering the ice core time window of the last 800 kyr (Köhler and Munhoven, 2020) and finally the last 5 Myr covering most of the Plio-Pleistocene (Köhler, 2023).
+Such an approach of nudging the model to data is an inverse investigation, which offers new insights not directly (or only with a time-consuming effort) available from classical forward modelling.
+While in the latter well-defined hypotheses are tested by changing the boundary conditions or processes beforehand in simulated scenarios, the inverse approach offers solutions one might not have been looking for (e.g. unexpected frequencies in the variables of investigation).
+As a side effect, my nudging approach might also increase the simulated glacial-interglacial (G-IG) amplitudes in δ^{13} C in the earlier parts of the Plio-Pleistocene and bring them in better agreement with reconstructions (Köhler and Bintanja, 2008).